-Run for 40 minutes at a pace of six minutes per kilometer (10km/h).
+The Workout: Run for 40 minutes at a pace of six minutes per kilometre (10km/h).
 Run an extra 10 minutes each session until you can run for 70 minutes.

 The Goal: To run a kilometre in five minutes.

 The workout: Jog for 10 minutes, then do three 800m runs in four minutes each, resting two minutes in-between.
 Repeat this sequence every other time you do it.